AdobeDocs/creative-cloud-enterprise-learn.en/help/express/export-video.md

 ---
 # How to export video

-Learn how to download or share your video.
+Learn how to set your video resolution, download, and share your video directly to social channels.

 >[!VIDEO](https://video.tv.adobe.com/v/3427093?quality=12&learn=on&hidetitle=true)